WEST GORGE OREGON

 Historic Columbia River Highway

-Celebrating 100 years, this “King of Roads” was built as the nation’s first Scenic Byway.
+Drive through history on the nation’s first scenic highway, enjoyed by many for over 100 years.
 The western section starts in Troutdale and takes you to gorgeous views, lush green forest, hiking trails and majestic waterfalls.
 There are many treasures to be found on this beautiful, historic highway.

 Women’s Forum State Park